-Santiago will also be your classroom.
+Santiago will be your classroom.
 Imagine practicing your Spanish as you tour local neighborhoods or visit local business organizations as part of your study of Chile’s regional and global trade.
 Wherever possible, our courses take advantage of the city’s many historical, artistic, and cultural sites, and several courses also include a hands-on, practical component.

 You can enroll in courses at local universities, including the Pontificia Universidad Católica de Chile and the Universidad de Chile, where you’ll experience the Chilean educational system first-hand and enjoy access to local student activities.
 Maybe you’ll even make some Chilean friends while you’re at it.

 For students interested in health care, you have the opportunity to enroll in a unique Health Studies option.
-Courses like Clinical Observation Seminar—which covers Clinical Observation, Research on Public Health Issues, or Community Health—and Spanish for Health Care Professionals allow you to gain public health-related experience in Chile and develop a medical vocabulary in the Spanish language.
+Courses like Health Studies Seminar—which offers two tracks: Clinical Observation or Community Health—and Spanish for Health Care Professionals allow you to gain public health-related experience in Chile and develop a medical vocabulary in the Spanish language.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.